 Always staying within the limits of the law is crucial to staying union-free and avoiding expensive NLRB cases.
 There are four methodical steps to follow that will guide you through the process for legally responding to attempts to unionization.
 It’s only four steps, but each includes a set of critical activities.

-Carefully and Thoroughly Follow the Steps
+Carefully and Thoroughly Follow the Steps after Finding a Union Authorization Card

 You found the union authorization card, and it’s time to put an action plan in place to respond.
 The card’s appearance likely means some of your employees have been meeting for a while with union representatives.
 The four steps in a solid legal action plan are: Investigate, Assess, Strategize, Act